 7. The day-to-day cycle you love to hate

 Wake up.
 Eat breakfast.
 Go to work.
 Workout at the gym.
-Watch some TV.
+Eat dinner.
+Read and/or watch some TV.
 Go to bed.
 Repeat ad-nauseum.

 We all have our routines at home and we love to hate them.
 How exciting can it be to go through that day time and time again?
 Certainly, busting out of that boring old cycle is one of the best things about traveling.